AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

 thumbnail: 30359.jpg
 exl-id: 8d3026e9-a7e2-4a76-8a16-a8197a5e04e3
 ---
-# Client-Side Libraries and Front-end Workflow {#client-side-libraries}
+# Client-Side Libraries and Front-End Workflow {#client-side-libraries}

 Learn how Client-Side Libraries or clientlibs are used to deploy and manage CSS and Javascript for an Adobe Experience Manager (AEM) Sites implementation.
 This tutorial will also cover how the [ui.frontend](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/uifrontend.html) module, a de-coupled [webpack](https://webpack.js.org/) project, can be integrated into the end-to-end build process.